NeverMemoria/Deathroll/README.md

-Created a simple deathroll game in python
+A simple deathroll game in python